hicommonwealth/commonwealth/knowledge_base/wiki/Code-Style.md

 TSDoc syntax is especially preferred for code that is either exported or frequently re-invoked, so as to populate built-in IDE preview features.

+As with all inline documentation, TSDoc annotations should be used sparingly, for complex or non-obvious code.
+By extension, TSDoc annotations do not need to be "complete," in the sense of fully documenting a given function.
+If only a single param needs explaining, then only that param needs annotation.

-The TSDoc annotation format is as follows:
+The full TSDoc annotation format is as follows:
 ```
 /**
  * A description of the function